+In 1965, President Lyndon Johnson signed Medicaid and Medicare into law.
 At the signing ceremony, he spoke of the tradition of leadership that compelled the country to create such programs.
 He also spoke of another tradition, one embedded in our national identity and values.
 He said this value “calls upon us never to be indifferentContinue reading “Why Medicaid Matters”

 Nearly a year after the passage of health care reform, the Alliance for a Just Society convened members of its Health Rights Organizing Project, a national collaboration of grassroots community organizations working on health care, to reflect on that victory and to develop next steps in the long march towards an equitable health care system.Continue reading “Health Rights Organizing Project Plans Next Steps Toward Equitable Health Care”

 From defending treaty obligations such as water rights and access to basic health care, to fighting institutional racism in schools and state legislation, to fighting the effects of colonialism in our food systems that are literally killing Indian people, there is no shortage of work to be done in Indian Country.
 Across Indian Country, NativeContinue reading “Building the Native Movement: Training and Empowerment in Billings, Montana”

 On Monday, January 31st, a second federal court ruled against the Affordable Care Act (ACA).
 A Florida judge opined that the individual responsibility provision was unconstitutional and therefore made the entire Act invalid.
 The White House and reform supporters were quick to point out that two other courts and numerous judicial scholars hold a contraryContinue reading “Conservative Judicial Activism Must Strengthen Health Care Implementation”

 During the week of December 6, organizations throughout the country hung banners with the message “Language = Life: Language in Health Care is a Human Right.”
 They sent a clear message to the White House and the Department of Health and Human Services that language access is right, not a privilege.